Samuel-gif291/Mini-Project-1-Source_Code/README.md

 def createPost(userID, priviledge):
     '''
-        This function allows a user to to create either a question post or answer post.
+        This function allows a user to to create a question post.
         It can also update the login and exit variables in the main function.
         Input: userID is the unique identification for logged-in user.
+        Return: login and exit status
     '''
     global connection, cursor
     login = True; Exit = False
-    DisplayCreatePostOption()
+    DisplayCreatePostOption('beforepost', priviledge)
-    choice = getPostChoice()
+    choice = getPostChoice('beforepost', priviledge)

     if choice == '0' or choice == 'logout':
         login = False
     elif choice == '3' or choice == 'question':
-        postQuestion(userID, priviledge)
+        login, Exit = postQuestion(userID, priviledge)
-    elif choice == '4' or choice == 'answer':
-        postAnswer(userID)
     else:
         login = False; Exit = True
     return [login, Exit]

 def postQuestion(userID, priviledge):
     '''